PinkDexo/em-documentation/pages/13.customizing-the-theme/01.theme-color/default.md

         - docs
 ---

-The theme integrates Drupal **Color module**  which allows you to change the color scheme of a theme.
+The theme integrates Drupal **Color module**  which allows you to change the color scheme of the theme.

 To change the color scheme: